AriesLR/Exile-AI-Missions/README.md

 Step 4: Under that line paste the following _bambiPlayer addRating -3000;

 What this does is sets the player to “ENEMY” which will make all factions attack.

+Note: I don't know how or why, but people still find this repo.
+I haven't touched this in 9 years and don't have any plans to support it.
+Just thought I'd update the readme to clarify.
+I will however merge pull requests that are super old, so hopefully they fixed things properly.